 Setting Mission in BSC Designer Software

-Users of BSC Designer can specify their mission/vision directly in the software.
+Users of BSC Designer can specify their mission/vision/values directly in the software.
 The strategy statements can be global for the whole company as well as customized for a scorecard.

-- Go to the KPIs tab and select root element
+- Go to the account’s Settings and select Strategy tab

-Now, when you switch to the strategy map, the mission will appear at the top.
+Now, the mission will appear at the top of the strategy map.

 Example of Good/Bad Mission